The Electricity Grid

 • The Materials Discovery Group is focused on developing materials for a next-generation electric grid.

-• The Thermal Science Group is developing economical building-to-city scale thermal energy storage technologies that will enable the deep penetration of intermittent renewable energy sources into the grid, improve the thermal efficiency of buildings, and make buildings responsive to grid fluctuations, all of which will help buffer against blackouts and fluctuating power demands.
+• The Thermal Science Group is developing economical building-to-city scale thermal energy storage technologies that will enable the deep penetration of intermittent energy sources into the grid, improve the thermal efficiency of buildings, and make buildings responsive to grid fluctuations, all of which will help buffer against blackouts and fluctuating power demands.